msmannan00/Genesis-Search/README.md

 <table>
 <tr>
 <td>
-  A webapp using Quandl API to display history of stock growth in a given period of time.
-It helps predict the growth of stocks from the  charts of stock performace in any period of time.
-It helps to judge stocks, with the principle of momentum investing, which returns 1% per month on average.
+Orion Search Engine is a web-based search tool built on top of Docker that provides a user-friendly interface to explore and visualize data extracted by the Orion Crawler.
+The engine supports a vast array of functionalities, offering users the ability to search, filter, and visualize data across multiple categories.
+It integrates machine learning models for enhanced search relevance and content analysis.
 </td>
 </tr>
 </table>

-# Genesis Search Engine

-Genesis Search Engine is a web-based search tool built on top of Docker that provides a user-friendly interface to explore and visualize data extracted by the Genesis Crawler.
-The engine supports a vast array of functionalities, offering users the ability to search, filter, and visualize data across multiple categories.
-It integrates machine learning models for enhanced search relevance and content analysis.

 ## Features